wkktoria/Bookify/README.md

 ## Requirements

-The system should support the following operations and ensure that all data is **persisted in a database** (i.e., data must be stored permanently and remain available between application restarts).
+All data must be **persisted in a database** (i.e., stored permanently and available across application restarts).

-**Creation**
+### Creation

-- [X] Add a new author (first name and last name).
+- [X] Add a new author (first name, last name).
-- [X] Add a new author with default series and book.
+- [X] Add a new author with a default series and book pre-assigned.
-- [X] Add a new genre (genre name).
+- [X] Add a new genre (name).
-- [X] Add a new series (series name; must include at least one book).
+- [X] Add a new series (name), which must include at least one book upon creation.
-- [X] Add a new book (title, author, publication date, ISBN, number of pages, language).
+- [X] Add a new book (title, author, publication date, ISBN, page count, language).

-**Deletion**
+### Deletion

-- [X] Delete an author along with all associated books (if a book has only this author, it should be deleted; if a book has multiple authors, only the association with this author should be removed).
+- [X] Delete an author and all solely-owned books.
+If a book has multiple authors, only the association is removed (the book itself is retained).
-- [ ] Delete a genre only if no books are assigned to it.
+- [ ] Delete a genre only if no books are currently assigned to it.
 - [ ] Delete a series only if it contains no books.
-- [X] Delete a book, but do not delete series and authors.
+- [X] Delete a book without deleting its associated series or authors.
-- [X] Delete book and the assigned genre.
-The other books with this genre are not deleted and have the default genre assigned.
+- [X] Delete a book along with its assigned genre.
+Other books that shared the genre are reassigned to the default genre rather than deleted.

-**Updates**
+### Updates

-- [X] Edit author details (first name and last name).
+- [X] Edit author details (first name, last name).
 - [X] Edit a genre name.
-- [ ] Edit a series (rename and manage assigned books).
+- [ ] Edit a series (rename it and manage assigned books).
-- [ ] Edit book details (title, authors, publication date, ISBN, number of pages).
+- [ ] Edit book details (title, authors, publication date, ISBN, page count).

-**Relationship**
+### Relationships

-- [X] Assign books to a series.
+- [X] Assign a book to a series.
-- [X] Assign authors to books (many-to-many relationship).
+- [X] Assign multiple authors to a book (many-to-many).
 - [X] Assign exactly one genre to each book.
-- [X] If no genre is assigned to book, it should be displayed as "default".
+- [X] Books with no genre assigned to the default genre.

-**Retrieval**
+### Retrieval

-- [X] Show all books.
+- [X] List all books.
-- [X] Show all genres.
+- [X] List all genres.
-- [X] Show all authors.
+- [X] List all authors.
-- [X] Show all series.
+- [X] List all series.
-- [X] Show specific series with their books and corresponding authors.
+- [X] View a specific series with its books and their authors.
-- [X] Show specific genre with its corresponding books.
+- [X] View a specific genre with its associated books.
-- [X] Show specific author with their books.
+- [X] View a specific author with their books.

 ### Security